d18c7db/Gauntlet_FPGA/readme.md

 Sprite   0800   0800   0800   0800   0800   0800   0800   0800   0800   0800   0800   09E1   0000
 </pre>

-The sprite link list does not appear to be circular, so the LINK register must be initialized with the offset of the first link list item at the start of each horizontal scanline.
-The first memory location (index=0) does not contain a LINK to a valid sprite so once that memory location is reached, the LINK register remains zeroed.
+The sprite link list does not appear to be circular, so the LINK register must be somehow initialized with the offset of the first sprite in the link list at the start of each horizontal scanline.
+It appears that the first memory location (index=0) does not contain a LINK to a valid sprite during gameplay so once that memory location is reached, the LINK register remains zeroed until it is loaded again with a valid index.

-Memory region 905F80-905FFF controls sprite visibility as follows
+Memory region 905F80-905FFF seems to control sprite visibility as follows
 905F80 enables sprites on   top  8 lines of screen 328..335
 905F82 enables sprites on  next  8 lines of screen 320..327
 ...